 - Clumsiness.
 If you notice that your dog suddenly starts bumping into things, they may be losing their eyesight.
 There are a lot of great ways to make your dog more comfortable in your home as they go blind.
 You can find some neat inventions like a blind dog halo on different websites.
 This is a lightweight tubing that creates a halo-like design around your dog’s head so they don’t hurt themselves when bumping into things.
 It is also important to refrain from rearranging any furniture since your dog will likely learn the layout of the home.

 Potty accidents are something that become increasingly common in old dogs.
 As dogs age, it becomes much more difficult for them to control their bladders.
 It is important to understand that your dog simply cannot hold their bladder anymore and they should not be punished if they pee in the house.
-It’s simply a sign of getting old.
+Incontinence in older dogs is simply part of aging.

 This may mean you need to let them outside more frequently to do their business.
 The best way to reduce potty accidents is to buy your pup a diaper.
 There are a lot of great pet diapers on the market, so you can find the perfect size and design for your furry friend.
 They are designed to be comfy for all-day wear and will help keep your home clean during this phase of your pet’s life.